Droidion/opus-classical-fsharp/README.md

 - `DbConnectionString` is Postgres connection string
 - `StaticAssetsUrl` is the path to static images storage
 - `RedisConnectionString` is Redis connection string
+- `Port` is port for web server
+- `UmamiId` is Umami Id for gathering usage statistics

 ### Using Docker